Electronic Data Tampering

-The 85th Texas Legislature created a new law in 2017 called Electronic Data Tampering, which makes it illegal to use ransomware and to alter data shared over the internet or other network without a legitimate business purpose.
+The Texas Electronic Data Tampering law in Penal Code Section 33.023 makes it a crime to use ransomware and to alter data shared over the internet or other network without a legitimate business purpose.

 Have you been charged with Electronic Data Tampering?
-Book a consultation to discuss legal representation with criminal defense attorney Paul Saputo today.
+Call us today at (888) 239-9305 to discuss legal representation.

 What is the current Texas law about Electronic Data Tampering?

-The current Texas law defines the offense of Electronic Data Tampering in Penal Code Section §33.023 as follows:[1]
+Texas law currently defines the offense of Electronic Data Tampering in Penal Code Section §33.023 as follows:[1]

 (b) A person commits an offense if the person intentionally alters data as it transmits between two computers in a computer network or computer system through deception and without a legitimate business purpose.